AndyYuen/robot-demo-v2/README.md

 //#define _FOLLOWER
 </pre>

 Comment out one or the other. _LEADER sends all movements received from webControl (discussed later) and forward them to a public MQTT server's "movement" topic. _FOLLOWER subscribes to the "movement" topic and execute the movement commands.
-It still receives commands from WenControl and execute them but does not send them to a remote MQTT server.
+It still receives commands from WebControl and executes them but does not send them to a remote MQTT server.

 The robot screen displays the robot's IP address and the last movement command that has been executed.
 The screen content is shown below:
 ![ROBOT SCREEN](images/robotDisplay.jpg "ROBOT SCREEN")